List of Wimbledon broadcasters: United Kingdom

 Since 1937 the BBC has broadcast the tournament on television in the UK (though 1937-39 daily broadcasts only lasted from half an hour to an hour a day).
 (Note: During the first year of television coverage in 1937 the BBC used two cameras at the Centre Court to transmit matches for a maximum of half an hour a day.
 The first match to be broadcast was between Bunny Austin and George Lyttleton-Rogers.)
 From 1946 BBC Television broadcast Wimbledon live from 2-3pm until approximately 7.30pm.
 With play starting on centre court after 2pm in those days, this represented a full day's play, though sometimes the coverage was shared with other sports such as cricket and racing, a practice that was to continue until 1998.
 From 1950 to 1958 short newsreel films of the day's play lasting between five and fifteen minutes narrated by Peter Wilson were shown late in the evening.
 In the early 1960s, brief highlights were shown after the day's play.
 It wasn't until 1964 that the BBC had a stand-alone Wimbledon evening highlights programme.
 One of the most notable British commentators was Dan Maskell, who commentated on the Championships from 1951 and 1991 and was known as the BBC's "voice of tennis".
 John Barrett succeeded him in that role until he retired in 2006.
-Current commentators working for the BBC at Wimbledon include British ex-players Andrew Castle, John Lloyd, Tim Henman, Samantha Smith and Mark Petchey; tennis legends such as John McEnroe and Tracy Austin; and general sports commentators including Andrew Cotter and Nick Mullins.
+Current commentators working for the BBC at Wimbledon include British ex-players Tim Henman and Samantha Smith; tennis legends such as John McEnroe and Tracy Austin; and general sports commentators including Andrew Cotter and Nick Mullins.
 The matches covered are primarily split between its two main terrestrial channels, BBC One and BBC Two, and their Red Button service.
 This can result in live matches being moved across all 3 channels.
-The BBC holds the broadcast rights for Wimbledon until 2027.
+The BBC holds the broadcast rights for Wimbledon until 2033.